-4.15 In 2012, there were 769 cinemas in the UK, of which 288 (37 per cent) were multiplexes.
+- 4.15 In 2012, there were 769 cinemas in the UK, of which 288 (37 per cent) were multiplexes.
 75 per cent of the 3,817 screens in operation in the UK in 2012 were in multiplexes.
 Since 2000, the number of screens in multiplexes has increased every year and in 2012 one multiplex (nine screens) was closed and four new multiplexes (27 screens) were opened.
 Between 2000 and 2005, there was a steady decline in the number of screens in non-multiplex cinemas, though since 2005 the number has fluctuated with a general trend upwards.
 In 2012, 45 new non-multiplex cinemas opened (adding 56 screens) and there were 24 closures (loss of 24 screens).
-According to Dodona research, 2012 was the first year since 1994 when the number of screens in non-multiplex cinemas increased more than the number of multiplex screens.30

-- 4.16 Multiplexes tend to be located in out-of-town sites with parking and close to food outlets or in shopping centres.
+According to Dodona research, 2012 was the first year since 1994 when the number of screens in non-multiplex cinemas increased more than the number of multiplex screens. - 4.16 Multiplexes tend to be located in out-of-town sites with parking and close to food outlets or in shopping centres.
 They show predominantly mainstream films (in most cases films produced by the major studios), though with some variations to take account of local factors (eg if a cinema is close to a specific customer group, it may screen more films likely to appeal to that group). - 4.17 Non-multiplex cinemas are typically located in town centres.
-Some of the nonmultiplex cinema chains and independent cinemas31 focus more on showing specialized films.
+Some of the nonmultiplex cinema chains and independent cinemas focus more on showing specialized films.
 Some of these cinemas show exclusively specialized films (and are typically referred to as 'art-house' cinemas), but the majority show a mix of mainstream and specialized films.
-Vue told us that in its opinion there were only a very small number of cinemas that played only specialized films, for example the Cornerhouse in Manchester, the Watershed in Bristol and the Showroom Cinema32 in Sheffield.
+Vue told us that in its opinion there were only a very small number of cinemas that played only specialized films, for example the Cornerhouse in Manchester, the Watershed in Bristol and the Showroom Cinema in Sheffield.
 Odeon said that there was no longer a differentiation in the eyes of the industry between 'Hollywood films' and 'art-house' films and that the distinction between different types of cinemas had been eroded by more complex fragmentation, with cinema exhibitors trying to meet commercial targets by programming the most successful films for each cinema on a week-by-week basis.
-A number of parties
+A number of parties told us that they expected to see more overlap in future between film programming in multiplex and non-multiplex cinemas as digitization allowed all cinemas to be more flexible in their film programming (see paragraphs 4.10, 4.11 and 5.6).

-30 BFI Statistical Yearbook, 2013.
+&lt;sup>29 BFI Statistical Yearbook, 2013.
 Non-multiplex figures include mixed use screens (used for film screenings only part of the time).

-31 Throughout this report, we use the term independent cinemas to refer to cinemas that are not operated by a multi-site cinema exhibitor.
+&lt;sup>30 Throughout this report, we use the term independent cinemas to refer to cinemas that are not operated by a multi-site cinema exhibitor.